ozankasikci/agent-sessions/README.md

 - Global hotkey to toggle visibility (configurable)
 - Click to focus on a specific session's terminal

+> **Note:** Currently supports macOS only with iTerm2 terminal.
+Support for other terminals coming soon.

 ## Installation

 ### Homebrew (recommended)